 Questioning Your Sexual Identity & Coming Out

-very exciting and fun.
-It involves discovering more about love,
+queer can be very exciting and fun.
+It involves discovering more about love, romantic

-terms and to be true to yourself and your desires.
-As with
+own terms and to be true to yourself and your desires.
+As with questioning any aspect

 If, and when, you feel that you are ready to come out to others, it is recommended that you first come out to those who are more likely to be supportive.
 You may also want to find other LGBQ people of your cultural and religious background to seek support from others experiencing similar multicultural identities as you.
 Your coming out process does not need to follow a specific timeline or happen quickly.
 It is more important for you to explore who you are and to choose what feels most comfortable to you.
 Also, be mindful that you do not have to come out to everyone if you do not feel ready.

 Most of us identify with more than one aspect of our identity.
 We may identify with a specific racial, ethnic, religious, or cultural group, and/or we may identify with a specific academic or extracurricular field of interest.
 These aspects of our identities can add additional layers of emotions when combined with identifying as lesbian, gay, or bisexual.
 Sometimes our religious background, family culture, and ethnic backgrounds may provide expectations or ideas for “who we should be” that create an additional layer of complexity as we question our sexuality.
 For example, many people struggle within themselves when they are attracted to a same-sex partner and also identify with a cultural or religious group that is not accepting of LGBQ people.
 Many students find comfort in talking with others who are experiencing the same combinations of identities, for example Asian American queer identified students or Christian LGBQ students.
 Some of these groups exist at San Jose State!
 (See the resource list above.)
 No matter how you are feeling, know that you are not alone, and if you are feeling confused or stuck, consider visiting Counseling Services to talk things through with someone knowledgeable and supportive.